The Blueprint Project

 HEIGHTENED COLLABORATION:

-Our Digital Centre of Excellence will serve as a space for knowledge and data sharing, best practice guidance, and centralised resources, including financial and advisory opportunities and a standardised measuring and monitoring framework to support the evaluation of river woodland projects over time.
+The Digital Centre of Excellence will provide a space for knowledge and data sharing, best practice guidance, and centralised resources.